daniel620/Trustworthy-GNN-for-Financial-Time-Series/README.md

 5. **Explainable Predictions with GNNExplainer**: Leverages the **GNNExplainer** module to provide detailed explanations of prediction results, highlighting influential factors and their contributions.
 This transparency aids in understanding and trusting model decisions.

+6. **Integrated Gradients Explanation**: Employs **Integrated Gradients (IG)** to elucidate the influence of information at each timestep in a time series on the outcome.
+By leveraging IG, importance scores are attributed to individual timesteps, providing detailed insight into how each specific input feature contributes to the model’s prediction.

-6. **Automated Decision Process**: Implements a fully **automated decision-making** framework that integrates data preprocessing, model training, and inference to deliver actionable trading insights.
+7. **Automated Decision Process**: Implements a fully **automated decision-making** framework that integrates data preprocessing, model training, and inference to deliver actionable trading insights.
 This automation streamlines the trading strategy, reducing the need for manual intervention.

 ## Instruction for Running the Experiments